grotius-cnc/imgOverTCPIP/README.md

 ![imgOverTCPIP](https://github.com/grotius-cnc/imgOverTCPIP/blob/main/GitHubSample.png)

-Skynet Cyberdyne ported the original code to cpp and transferred the code into a cmake project.
+Skynet Cyberdyne ported the original code to c++ and transferred the code into a cmake project.

 The code has 2 projects wich are build by the toplevel cmake file.